kounch/vscode_zx/README.md

 # vscode_zx

-Visual Studio Tasks and Scripts for NextBASIC and ZX Basic
+Visual Studio Code Tasks and Scripts for NextBASIC and ZX Basic

+Features:

+- NextBASIC text to `.bas` file converter (work in progress)
+- Task support to compile with ZX Basic
+- Task integration to build (or convert) and run in ZEsarUX and CSpect emulators
+- Works with Windows, MacOS and (possibly) Linux

+Works best if used with [ZX Spectrum BASIC syntax highlighting for Visual Studio Code](https://github.com/jsanjose/zxbasic-vscode).

 ---